polca/unfold/README.md

 It is based on the [brightway2](https://brightway.dev) framework.

-`unfold` is initially conceived to share `premise`-generated databases, without sharing the underlying data which is under restrictive licensing (i.e., ecoinvent).
+`unfold` is initially conceived to share `premise`-generated databases ([link](https://github.com/polca/premise)), without sharing the underlying data which is under restrictive licensing (i.e., ecoinvent).

 ## Limitations

 * only works with `brightway2` at the moment
-* folding a large number of databases (>3) can be slow

 ## How to